The Truth About Urgency, To Do Lists, and Doing Too Much

 The Illusion of Control

-A number of years ago, I came face to face with the way I’d been deceiving myself through this illusion of control.
-I was organizing every aspect of my life, from meticulous schedules to detailed to-do lists and plans, only to wake up to the fact that my actions were nothing more than a desperate attempt to exert control over an environment that felt chaotic due to some unmet emotional needs I had.
 You see, I had never felt safe growing up, from the financial struggles of being an immigrant child of immigrant parents to having parents who cared a ton but who couldn’t emotionally attune to their highly sensitive daughter.
-I wanted to feel safe in my skin, in my relationships, and in life and in a time when I couldn’t easily feel that way.
-I thought the more I could manipulate external circumstances through tasks, the less I had to grapple with the uncontrollable and unsafe-feeling aspects of my life.
+I wanted to be enough and to feel safe in my skin, in my relationships, and in the world around me.
+I thought the more I could manipulate external circumstances through tasks, the less I had to grapple with the uncontrollable and unsafe-feeling truths of my life.
 It did provide me with a sense of safety for some time, but it was false and very short-lasting.

 External Validation as a Quick Fix

 Unmet needs need to be coped with, and we all do it differently.
-For me, the sense of urgency and task mastery was closely accompanied by seeking external validation.
-It was another way that my nervous systems coped with the unmet needs of my childhood.
-So maybe you don’t compensate for your unmet needs through tasks.
-Maybe you do it by seeking external validation.
-Especially in our status-driven society, it isn’t difficult for accomplishments, achievements, and recognition to become surrogate sources of satisfaction for the safety and love we really yearn to feel.
+For me, the sense of urgency and task mastery was closely tied to a need for external validation.
+It was another way that my nervous system coped with the unmet needs of my childhood.

 Especially in our status-driven society, it isn’t difficult for accomplishments, achievements, and recognition to become surrogate sources of satisfaction for the safety and love we really yearn to feel.